akihirao/At_Reseq/README.md

 The environment under CentOS 7.5 is tested.
 The versions of the tools used are documented in a series of shell scripts.

 ## <i>Arabidopsis thaliana</i> genomic resources
 TAIR10 genomic sequences were downloaded from the TAIR FTP site.
+The whole-genome sequencing data analyzed were deposited into the DNA Data Bank of Japan Sequence Read Archive (https://ddbj.nig.ac.jp/dra) with the accession numbers DRA009784.

 ## Flowchart